D. J. Tialavea

-Donald Tialavea Jr. (born July 27, 1991) is an American former professional football tight end who is currently a tight ends coach for Oklahoma State.
-He played college football at Utah State University.
+Donald Tialavea Jr. (born July 27, 1991) is an American former professional football tight end who is currently senior offensive analyst for Utah State.
+He also played college football at Utah State University.
 He signed with the Jacksonville Jaguars in 2014 as an undrafted free agent.
 Tialavea was formerly a tight end prior to switching positions before the 2017 NFL season.

-Early years
+Early life

 Tialavea attended West Jordan High School in West Jordan, Utah.
 During his high school football career, he also played on the offensive and defensive lines.
 In addition to being a three-year letterwinner in football, Tialavea was also a three-year letterwinner in basketball and baseball.

 College career

 Tialavea appeared in 40 games for the Utah State Aggies.
 He ended his college career with 198 receiving yards and five touchdowns.

 Professional career

 Jacksonville Jaguars

 Tialavea was signed by the Jacksonville Jaguars after going undrafted in the 2014 NFL draft.
 He was released on May 12, 2014.